bg-write/chatGPT-cheatsheet/README.md

 ### API Example Applications

 ChatGPT's API is a powerful tool that can address a wide range of problems.
 OpenAI's [Examples](https://platform.openai.com/examples) page includes a long list of example applications that use ChatGPT in different use cases.
-Here are some popular ChatGPT example applications:
+Here are some popular examples:

 #### Answering, Conversing & Helping